fiverr/passable/docs/test/async.md

 You can reject the promise with your own message by passing it to the rejection callback.

-Notice that when using rejection messages we do not pass a `statement` argument to `test`.
+Notice that when using rejection messages we do not need pass `statement` argument to `test`.
 This means that the statement will always be inferred from the rejection message.

+In case you do pass `statement`, it will serve as a fallback message in any case that the rejection message is not provided.

 ```js
 test('name', new Promise((resolve, reject) => {